 The best online GIS associate degrees train individuals for careers in Geography, Geospatial Information, and Geographic Information Systems.

 What is GIS or a Geographic Information System?
 GIS is a system that creates, maps out, analyzes, and manages various data.
-The system allows its users to analyze and map out data to use in the field of science and nearly every industry.
+The system allows its users to analyze and map out data to use in the field of science and also nearly every industry.

 People can use the geographic data that is collected to understand not only specific patterns but trends in relationships as well.
 For example, this is the system used to create the data many of us have used on Google Maps.
 It is also a way, for instance, that a city manager can locate flood-prone areas.
 Geographic information has many applications and is a skill that is in high demand.

-How We Ranked The Top Online GIS Associate Degrees
+How We Ranked the Top Online GIS Associate Degrees

 |1.
 Roane State Community College||AAS in Geographic Information Systems (GIS)|